Global nuclear politics and history in light of independent scholarship. Interview with Benoît Pelopidas

 Let’s make it clear from the outset that independent research is not a subjective label, and that it can be defined by clear and verifiable practices.

-First, the strict rejection of research funding carrying conflicts of interest, which translates into refusing funding from stakeholders of the nuclear enterprise or activists in favour of denuclearization.
-It should be pointed out straight away that most of the funding supporting the programme, is not only French, European, American, public, or private but all of the above.
+First, the strict rejection of research funding carrying conflicts of interest, which translates into refusing funding from stakeholders of the nuclear enterprise or activists in favour of denuclearisation.
+It should be pointed out straight away that most of the funding supporting the programme is not only French, European, American, public, or private but all of the above.
 What distinguishes it is that it is based on peer review free from conflicts of interests.
-The ERC funding (1,5 million €), which accounts for half of the funds raised to date, is also not earmarked.
+The ERC funding (1,5 million euros), which accounts for half of the funds raised to date, is also not earmarked.

-Quite apart from the fact that the war in Ukraine was made possible by the Russian leadership’s belief that nuclear threats would shield them from direct intervention by the Western powers, and that spending on nuclear weapons is now at its highest level since the Cold War there are at least four reasons why independent nuclear research is essential today:
+Quite apart from the fact that the war in Ukraine was made possible by the Russian leadership’s belief that nuclear threats would shield them from direct intervention by the Western powers, and that spending on nuclear weapons is now at its highest level since the Cold War, there are at least four reasons why independent nuclear research is essential today:

-1. To enable an informed choice, when the public justifications for nuclear arsenals do not match the postures and the armaments deployed.
+- It enables an informed choice, when the public justifications for nuclear arsenals do not match the postures and the armaments deployed.
 Let's take two examples: nuclear policies are often presented as “protection” policies in nuclear-armed states, which is reflected in the common metaphor of the nuclear “umbrella”—the purpose of the umbrella is not to prevent rain but to shelter us when it falls.
 In fact, nuclear weapons are incapable of doing that.
 On the contrary, security strategies relying on them take our vulnerability and the absence of any possible protection against a deliberate, accidental, or “inadvertent” nuclear strike as a starting point, and gamble that a certain type of threat will convince the most hostile adversary not to strike, and that no catastrophic nuclear event affecting the country will occur.
 The second example of inadequate justification is “deterrence”.
 This is how French and British strategists refer to national arsenals.
 Yet research has shown that in the American and Soviet cases, the arsenals are far in excess of the requirements of nuclear deterrence as defined by their respective staffs.
 Secondary missions such as “damage limitation” should deterrence fail explain the size of these arsenals and make weapons located on our territory priority targets.
 Research in France and the UK has also shown that the arsenals deployed historically are not determined by a quest for “deterrence” but by many other factors.
 Independent scholarship thus makes it possible to offer citizens an informed choice about their possible futures, with coherent justifications.
 It diagnoses and overcomes the illusion of an absence of alternatives.
-To do so, it clarifies the memories of the past, imagined futures, and value choices that govern each policy choice.
+To do so, it clarifies the memories of the past, imagined futures, and value judgements that govern each policy choice.
 This is where scholarship differs from activism, either recognized as such or not.1 The purpose of scholarship is not to advocate a particular policy but to enable choice between consistently justified alternatives.

-2. The effects of the nuclearisation of the world are underestimated due to a lack of independent research.
+- The effects of the nuclearisation of the world are underestimated due to a lack of independent research.
 Independent research has been able to document three underestimated effects: the environmental and health effects of nuclear testing;2 the fact that we have avoided nuclear explosions by luck and not because we have perfectly controlled the arsenals; and the fact that policies to develop nuclear arsenals degrade the quality of democracy by creating pockets of secrecy and lack of accountability.
 Such effects, which are visible in a rapidly changing world due to climate change and the collapse of biodiversity, remain to be further studied now that independent scholarship has crafted a methodology to do so.

-3. Elected representatives and citizens are not aware of these results and therefore reason and make their choices on the basis of incorrect or incomplete information about the effects of the nuclearisation of the world.
+- Elected representatives and citizens are not aware of these results and therefore reason and make their choices on the basis of incorrect or incomplete information about the effects of the nuclearisation of the world.
 We found this through Europe-wide surveys conducted in 2018 and 2019, which we are currently replicating, and interviews with elected representatives.

-4. After seven years of the Nuclear Knowledges programme, independent scholarship has shown that it is possible, fruitful, and uniquely capable of adequately answering these questions—otherwise these results would have been established decades ago.
+- After seven years of the Nuclear Knowledges programme, independent scholarship has shown that it is possible, fruitful, and uniquely capable of adequately answering these questions—otherwise these results would have been established decades ago.
 This is an encouragement to our colleagues to integrate nuclear realities into their thinking, rather than assuming that the effects of the nuclearisation of the world are either insignificant or unknowable.
 This encouragement also invites methodological innovation and rigor to become able to ask questions which do not fit within the confines of disciplinary boundaries.

 What are the main results of the research carried out by the Nuclear Knowledges research group and presented in the book Nuclear France ?